chandrasantos/chandrasantos/README.md

 # Hello World! 🗺 #

-👩‍💻​ I'm Chandra Santos, Information Security Intern at Globo, and working with data analysis.
+👩‍💻​ I'm Chandra Santos, currently working as an intern at Globo working at data analysis in the information security area.

 🏆 3x Microsoft certified